pitosalas/brandeisprojects/_posts/2020-05-01-challenge.md

 ---
 name: One Day Challenge
 blurb: One Day Challenge is a platform that allows users to create and participate in fun and challenges with friends and family.
-Whether it's reading more books, eating healthier diets, or getting that summer body you've alway wanted, join fun and meaningful challenges to change your life.
+Whether its reading more books, eating healthier diets, or getting that summer body you've alway wanted, join fun and meaningful challenges to change your life.
 course: CS166B
 semester: 2020 (Spring)
 github: https://github.com/Forlubi/one_day_challenge